Musical Director – Nathan Byrne

-Nathan is employed by the Chorale, joining West Gippsland Chorale as Musical Director in February 2022.
+Nathan is employed by the Chorale, joining the West Gippsland Chorale as Musical Director in February 2022.

-After obtaining his Bachelor of Music from the University of Melbourne Conservatorium of Music under the tutelage of Dr Mark McGee, Nathan qualified with a Master of Teaching (Secondary) degree from the University of Melbourne.
+Nathan holds a Bachelor of Music (Piano) from the University of Melbourne Conservatorium of Music, where he studied under Dr Mark McGee, and a Master of Teaching (Secondary) from the University of Melbourne.

 Accompanist – Chris Sim